-Brain swelling - sometimes, but not often, radiotherapy causes brain tissue to swell.
+Brain swelling - Sometimes, but not often, radiotherapy causes brain tissue to swell.
 You may get a headache or feel pressure.
-Your health care team will watch for signs of this problem.
+Your healthcare team will watch for signs of this problem.
 They can provide medicine to reduce the discomfort.
 Radiation sometimes kills healthy brain tissue.
 Although rare, this side effect can cause headaches, nausea and seizures.
-Call your doctor immediately if you experience any symptoms which are new or different.
+Call your doctor immediately if you experience any symptoms that are new or different.